 Why Use Pressure-Sensitive Tape?

-Pressure-sensitive tape is quick, efficient tape.
-It's becoming increasingly popular for a variety of reasons.
+Pressure-sensitive tape is a quick and efficient solution that has become increasingly popular in bonding applications for a variety of reasons.1.
+Material

-Pressure-sensitive tapes are thin and light, making them easy to work with.
+Pressure-sensitive tapes are thin and light, making them easy to work with.2.
+Quick-bond

 Because pressure-sensitive adhesive tape requires no element other than pressure to activate it, it bonds materials quickly.
-Plus, it can easily bond materials that are dissimilar.
-You do not have to worry about if the materials are compatible.
+Plus, it can easily bond dissimilar materials.
+You don’t have to worry about whether the materials are compatible.

 When you use pressure-sensitive adhesive tape, you can reduce the noise caused by vibrations.
-Instead of rattling like a traditional fastener, the tape will absorb noise.
+Instead of rattling like a traditional fastener, the tape will absorb noise.4.
+Aesthetics

 Pressure-sensitive adhesive reduces the need to refinish a surface and eliminates traditional visible mechanical fasteners.
 You'll no longer have a screw or fastener sticking up but rather a smooth finish.